ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 ### Multi-type unions can only be used when dataType is 'json'

 Unions are also quite difficult to make assumptions about in `FormData`.
-If `"123"` was posted (as all posted values are strings), should it be parsed as a string or a number, in the above case?
+If `"123"` was posted (as all posted values are strings), should it be parsed as a string or a number in the above case?

-There is no obvious answer, so unions **with more than one type** can only be used when the `dataType` option is set to `'json'` (which will bypass the whole `FormData` parsing, as the form data is serialized).
+There is no obvious answer, so unions **with more than one type** can only be used when the `dataType` option is set to `'json'` (which will bypass the whole `FormData` parsing by serializing the form data).

 ## Form is reset by default